 - Porting Manchester’s UNIFAC to OpenCL@XeonPhi.
 Even though XeonPhi Knights Corner is not a very performant accelerator, we managed to get a 160x speedup from single threaded code.
 Most of the speedup is due to clever code-optimisations.

 - Android video filter demo [to be published].
 Real-time Android-app, where the webcam stream has several OpenGL filters applied to make the it look like an old movie.

 - Speeding up Excel.
 A heavy financial algorithm is offloaded to a GPU, resulting in a big speedup.

 - Flooding simulation.
 Software that simulates flooding of land, which we ported to multi-GPU on OpenCL and got a 35x speedup over MPI.

-- Cartoonizer [to be published].
-The webcam or video stream is made as if it was a cartoon using several image filters.
+- Cartoonizer.
+The webcam or video stream is “cartoonized” using several image filters on an FPGA.

 We work together with hardware partners to show hardware-optimised demos, so many of the demos are visual.
-Actually most work is done on speeding up simulations, but such interesting work has no visual output.
+An important part work is speeding up large-scale simulations, but these have no nice-looking visual output.